maxoakes/PythonIRC/readme.md

 # Python-based IRC

 Complete with channels and private messages.
+Written in Python 3.10.2.
+Switch statements were used!
+They require 3.10.

 See rfc.txt for details.